inclusive-design/git-ops-api/README.md

 * Script: scripts/test_daff.js

-* Goal: This script runs a diffing algorithm and produces html that shows a visulization of the diff and optionally an updated local data set that is a result of mergeing in the diff results.
+* Goal: This script runs a diffing algorithm and produces html that shows a visulization of the diff and optionally an updated local data set that is a result of mergeing in the diff results into the local file.
 The visuliztion can be seen by running the produced html file in a browser.
 This script takes three arguments maximum but needs at least two arugments minimum to run successfully.
 Possible arguments are 1, 2, and 3.
 Corresponding to temporarily hard-coded dataset files.
 In future implementation arguments will be user selected files.

 * Arguments:
-	- first argument: URL of local data
+  * first argument: URL of local data
-	- second argument: URL of remote data
+  * second argument: URL of remote data
-	- third argument: URL of ancestor data
+  * third argument: URL of ancestor data

 * How to run:
 `node scripts/test_daff.js 3 2 1`